smu-cs-3353/22s-pa01-sussybaka/README.md

 # Project Description

 ## The Problem
-In this project, we aim to use three different algorithms in order to find the most valuable orientation of pictures on a wall, and to analyze differences between said algorithms in terms of time complexities, accuracy, and more.
+In this project, we aim to use three different algorithms in order to find the most valuable orientation of pictures on a wall, and to analyze differences between said algorithms to further our understanding of the inner workings of algorithms.

 ## The Algorithms

 ### Brute Force Algorithm
 The <strong>Brute Force Algorithm</strong> finds all possible orientations of pictures on the wall.
 In our implementation, we optimize the algorithm to find only the combinations that will fit on the given wall.
-This algorithm is quite slow for large datasets but works well for small datasets, a behavior that will be discussed in later sections.
+This algorithm is quite slow for large datasets but works well for small datasets, which is a behavior that will be discussed in later sections.
 Since the algorithm looks at all possible combinations, it will always find the highest value arrangement of pictures on the wall.

 ### High-Value Algorithm